jphaugla/KafkaSparkDSEDemo/README.md

   *  From the root directory of the project can do one-time aggregate to sensor_full_summary.
 To rerun, truncate, the demo.sensor_full_summary table.
     `dse spark-submit --packages org.apache.spark:spark-streaming-kafka-assembly_2.10:1.6.1 --class SensorAggregates consumer/target/scala-2.10/consumer_2.10-0.1.jar`

+####  PROBLEMS with build.sbt
+The cleaner new build.sbt did not work on my Mac running DSE 5.0.3.
+If see dependency problems switch back to build.sbt.old